 Comments:

-• The antidote to a bad experience is more experience.
+• The antidote to a bad experience is more experience; as long as you make the best of it and learn your lesson.

 • We accept the most incredible things as long as we can experience them.
 Aspiring and then acquiring of qualities is the same.
 The proof of knowing, through experience, is personally progressive, then collectively assumed, and ultimately infallible.